-Why keep on grabbing, if there's nothing else to even touch?
+Why keep on reaching, if there's nothing left to grab at?

-What else would I do?
+KATHRYN What else would I do?
 This is my duty.

-To the sciences?
-The sciences have no sense of duty towards you.
+LI What you care about most has no sense of duty towards you.

-The world is slipping.
-I MUST try and take it back.

-(This strikes a cord with LI, who begins empathizing, and cautiously pats KATHRYN

-ELIZABETH on the back.
-In a moment of vulnerability, LI confesses one her "proprietary" theories:)

-(looking far into the distance)

-B.J.I.A.S. believes...

-(long pause)

-I believe...

-(long pause)

-KATHRYN ELIZABETH (impatient)

-Out with it.

-That there are black holes.

-Obviously.

-Millions of them.

-This is known.

-In the Earth's oceans.

-Huh?
+KATHRYN The world is slipping.
+I must try and take it back.
+(This strikes a cord with LI, who begins empathizing, and cautiously pats KATHRYN on the back.
+In a moment of vulnerability, LI confesses one of her "proprietary" theories:) \mathbf{LI} (looking far into the distance) B.J.I.A.S. believes... (long pause) I believe... (longer pause) KATHRYN (impatient) Out with it. \mathbf{LI} That there are black holes.
+KATHRYN Obviously. \mathbf{LI} Millions of them.
+KATHRYN This is known. \mathbf{LI} In the Earth's oceans.
+KATHRYN Huh? \mathbf{LI}